About

 Recognising the critical importance of mental health, the charity delivers early intervention and therapeutic services including:

-Stars: A specialist bereavement programme supporting children and young people aged 4–19 across Cambridgeshire, and recently re-introduced pre-bereavement support services.
+Stars: A specialist bereavement programme supporting children and young people aged 4–19 across Cambridgeshire, with pre-bereavement support.

-Supporting Smiles & YOUnited: Emotional and mental health services across Norfolk and Suffolk, providing rapid, accessible support for children and families before crises escalate.
+Supporting Smiles & YOUnited: Emotional and mental health services across Norfolk and Suffolk, providing rapid, accessible support before crises escalate.

 Community-Focused Family Support